The How to Guide

 Who can organise a Rails Girls workshop?

 Anyone.
-What we look for is a group of people dedicated in making this a stellar first experience in the world of web making for girls.
+What we look for is a group of people dedicated in making this a stellar first experience in the world of web making for women.
 What we hope to see is some (not all) of the following:

 - Contacts to the local developer scene.
 We are pretty technology agnostic, so it doesn’t have to be purely Ruby & Rails people.
-In practice every event needs 5 or more coaches (the number of coaches depends on the number of girls you’re planning to accept) that have basic knowledge of Rails and two days to contribute.
+In practice every event needs 5 or more coaches (the number of coaches depends on the number of women you’re planning to accept) that have basic knowledge of Rails and two days to contribute.
 In general the events have been around 25 - 40 people strong.

 - Event organisation know-how.
 Not heaps, but some practicalities under the belt.

-- An inkling of an idea where to look for girls interested in technology.
+- An inkling of an idea where to look for women interested in technology.
 University, literature, arts, sports - we try to look for people who are interested in Internet, but do not have experience in coding.

 Start by filling out http://railsgirls.com/inyourcity and someone from our team will be in contact